🐟 Tokyo's New Fish Market

 The relocation of Tsukiji Market is a long story.
 Judged unsanitary by the Tokyo Government, it should have moved to Toyosu as early as 2001.
 The project has been repeatedly postponed, notably due to the possible contamination of the ground beneath the new site, which was built on the remains of a former gas plant.
 The Tokyo Metropolitan Government gave its approval in the end, but suspicions still surround the case.
 Most of the retailers remained opposed to this change.
 Some even resisted on Toyosu’s inauguration day, by selling their products in front of Tsukiji’s closed gates.

 A marketplace for professionals, this latter became a must-see tourist attraction.
 The early-morning tuna auction, made its reputation.
 It was pleasant to wander around in the crowded but lively atmosphere, as nearby locals and restaurants owners arrived for their daily purchases.
 However, despite rules of behavior and supervised schedules, this flow of people was not without its problems and sellers justifiably complained because of some tourists' disrespectful behavior.

 For those who knew and appreciated Tsukiji, the comparison is unavoidable and unfortunately does not favor Toyosu's brand new market.
 Indeed, even the qualification of market is now quite tricky as visitors are restricted to a limited area on the upper floors.

-Three modern massive buildings without any interesting features stand in front of visitors arriving by Yurikamone Line (the same as towards Odaiba):
+Three modern massive buildings without any interesting features stand in front of visitors arriving by Yurikamone Line (that also serves Odaiba):

 - Tuna and other seafood auction halls;

 - Fish intermediate wholesale market, along with a shopping area and a rooftop garden;

 - Fresh fruit and vegetables market.

 The buildings are connected with each other by long pedestrian bridges where visitors can walk to go from one to another.
 Inside each of these pavilions, gray concrete corridors lead to several observation windows, doubly-glazed and soundproofed.

 Fisheries Wholesale Market Building